digitallysavvy/golang-image-organizer/README.md

    - Lower values = Group closer locations together
    - Higher values = More separate location groups
 4. **Start Organizing**: Click the "Start Organizing" button to begin the process
+5. **View Results**: When complete, the output folder will automatically open in your file explorer

 ## Folder Structure